dpsoft-official/asiasms/README.md

 }
 ```
 ####GetMessage
-Get list of sms received to panel
+Get list of sms received to panel in date (messages just return one time. the limitation from Asiasms)
 ```php
 <?php use Dpsoft\Asiasms\Asiasms;